Electric–steam locomotive: Electric pre-heater

 A conventional coal-fired or oil-fired steam locomotive may be prepared for service by using an external electric pre-heater.
 This allows steam to be raised gradually during the night so that the locomotive will be ready for use in the morning.

 Modern steam locomotives, such as the rack locomotives of Brienz–Rothorn railway and DLM's modernised class 52.80 locomotive, are fitted with internal electric heaters.

 This allows keeping the well insulated boiler warm overnight or even to start heating automatically in the early morning.

 Models

 The electric–steam system is also used in some small-scale model steam locomotives.

 In September 2003 Hornby Railways released its first steam-powered 00 gauge locomotive, a scale model locomotive where the boiler is heated by electric power collected from the running rails.
-However mistakes in the instruction manual and video lead to operator error and thus poor publicity for the models.
-Furthermore, the need to boil the water means that these engines came with a dedicated power supply/controller to provide more voltage and current.
+However, mistakes in the instruction manual and video led to operator error and thus poor publicity for the models.
+Furthermore, the need to boil the water meant that these engines came with a dedicated power supply/controller to provide more voltage and current.